MLayese/dimension/about.md

 Now, I'm pursuing a bachelors of Arts in Computer Science at Harvard University and Electronic Production and Design at Berklee College of Music.
 I refined my palate for sound design here, working within the VR scene.
 I found myself at home.
 The virtual world was closer to my childhood reality than reality itself.

-Currently, I'm working with MIT's Media and Nano Labs, designing specialized audio systems for two concurent projects.
+Currently, I'm working with MIT's Media and Nano Labs, designing specialized audio systems for two concurrent projects.

 <h5 class="major">Games I like</h5>
 For Honor